Tgb03/Logger/README.md

 - `Show Actual Splits` Shows the splits in each run.
 Simply turn it off if you don't want to see the splits.

+- `LiveWindow Transparency` A value between 0 and 1 that shows how transparent the app is.
+1 is opaque, 0 is see-through.

 - `Show Game Splitter` Shows the full rundown/game splits.
 Use this if you are running a GTFO% or Rundown% run.

 - `Show Run Counter` Shows a run counter in the livesplitter along with a seed counter.
 The run counter is how many times u dropped into a level (resets included) while the seed counter is how many unique seeds you got.